markshust/docker-magento/README.md

 ![Screenshot from 2024-09-20 19-36-07](https://github.com/user-attachments/assets/d9479647-833e-4c3f-acdd-772d758a7dbd)

+Note that this works even with the debugger disabled, so you don't have to enable Xdebug (`bin/xdebug enable`).

 ### SSH

 Since version `40.0.0`, this project supports connecting to Docker with SSH/SFTP.
 This means that if you solely use either PhpStorm or VSCode, you no longer need to selectively mount host volumes in order to gain bi-directional sync capabilities from host to container.
 This will enable full speed in the native filesystem, as all files will be stored directly in the `appdata` container volume, rather than being synced from the host.
 This is especially useful if you'd like to sync larger directories such as `generated`, `pub` & `vendor`.